| | | | |

 Annie Turnbo Malone

-She created a line of hair care products specifically for African American women and built a successful business that also supported education and community work.
+Annie Turnbo Malone was a pioneer in the beauty industry and one of the first African American women to become a millionaire.
+She developed hair care products specifically for Black women and built a successful business that also supported education and community programs.

 Garrett Morgan